 top of page

-What is ‘foraging’ anyways?
-Well, in the most simple terms it means to, “search widely for food or provisions”.
-In that sense of the word, foraging could include hunting and fishing, but generally, it’s most often used to refer to the gathering side of ‘hunting and gathering’.
+What is foraging anyway?
+Well, in the simplest terms, it means "to search widely for food or provisions”.
+In that sense, foraging could include hunting and fishing, but generally, it’s most often used to refer to the gathering side of hunting and gathering.
 For most people, foraging probably brings about images of picking mushrooms, gathering nuts and berries, and collecting baskets of fresh spring greens.
-In this article, we’re going to talk about that side of the definition!
+In this article, we will talk about that side of the definition!

 black raspberries